Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **The Web Application artifact**

-### Question #21
+### Question #15 💩💩💩

-DRAG DROP Your company plans to deploy an application to the following endpoints:
+Your company plans to deploy an application to the following endpoints:

 ✑ Ten virtual machines hosted in Azure